 What is Non-Federal Work Study?

 Students who do not receive a Federal Work Study award may have a line item on their aid package titled JHU Non-Federal Work Study along with a dollar amount.
 This is not an FWS award and can be confusing to students.
-The line item refers to money that a student can earn by working on campus through the Office of Student Employment Services, in a non work-study position where the department pays 100% of the student’s earnings.
+The line item refers to money that a student can earn by working on campus through the Office of University Experiential Learning, in a non-work-study position where the department pays 100% of the student’s earnings.
 Thus, when you are hiring a student who claims to have an FWS Award, it is always best to check with our office to be certain.
 Also, please note that student employment is available to ALL full-time ASEN students and there is no limit to the amount a student may earn; the amount listed is only ‘suggested’ earnings.

 Other Important Information